Summer Course in International Health

 The fee covers participation in the course.
 It does not cover travel, accommodation and living expenses during the course.
 Full payment of course fees must be transferred in May 2016.
 Payment details will be forwarded upon acceptance.

-Please note: Exchange students from the Faculty of Health and Medical Sciences', UCPH, partner universities can participate in this course free of charge, if they have been nominated by their home university.
+Please note: Exchange students from the Faculty of Health and Medical Sciences', UCPH, partner universities can participate in this course free of charge, if their home university has nominated them.
 The course must be an integrated part of their study programme.

-Applicants will be informed if they have been admitted no later than the 1st of May 2016.
+Applicants will be informed if they have been admitted no later than the 1 May 2017.

 After the application deadline the admissions committee will go through all the applications and select the course participants, based on an assessment of who will profit the most from the course.
 Priority will be given to applicants with experience from working in the field, contact to or contract with a relevant institution/organization, etc.